 What to eat in Tepoztlán

 The food is a big part of why the market draws crowds.
-This is Morelos cooking plus a heavy dose of street snacks, and most of the best stuff is cheap and eaten standing up.
+This is Morelos cooking layered over a heavy dose of street snacks, and most of the best stuff is cheap and eaten standing up.
+Breakfast and lunch are where the town shines; dinner is more about mezcal and a courtyard than about a signature plate.

 The local specialties

 • Itacates.
-The signature Tepoztlán snack: a thick, triangular corn masa cake, split and stuffed with cheese, beans, chicharrón or nopales and topped with salsa and cream.
-A few dollars from a market stand.
+The signature Tepoztlán snack and the thing to try first: a thick, triangular corn masa cake, split and stuffed with cheese, beans, chicharrón or nopales and topped with salsa and cream.
+Eaten from a stand, hot, for roughly 30 to 60 MXN each (approximate).

 • Tepoznieves.
-The town’s famous artisanal ices and ice creams, sold in dozens of flavors including some genuinely odd ones (mezcal, rose petal, corn).
-A cheap, fun way to end a walk.
+The town’s famous artisanal ices and ice creams, sold in dozens of flavors from the sane (mamey, guava) to the odd (mezcal, rose petal, corn, “beso de ángel”).
+The original shops are around the center.
+A scoop is pocket change and the perfect end to a walk.

 Where to eat

-• Mezcalerías off the main streets pour well and are the local way to spend an evening.
+• Mezcalerías off the main streets.
+A block or two off the zócalo they pour mezcal from Morelos and Guerrero for regulars, with botanas to soak it up — the local way to spend an evening.